abhirams303/abhirams303.github.io/index.md

 Using the TMDB API, we retrieved poster URLs and plots and added them to our dataset in the columns `plot` and `img`.
 One can directly download our filtered dataset from [Kaggle](https://www.kaggle.com/datasets/kumaramara/movies-with-poster-urls-and-plots).

-After downloading the dataset, use this [code](download_posters.html) to download the posters.
+After downloading the dataset, one can use this [code](download_posters.html) to download the posters.
 Make sure you set up your TMDB API key before running the script.

 <figure class="centered-figure">
   <img src="assets/images/textual_data.png" alt="Textual sample" />
   <figcaption style="text-align: center;"><em>Figure 3 · Sample rows after enrichment (`plot`, `img`).</em></figcaption>
 </figure>

-We saved all posters using their IMDb IDs for easy access.
+We saved all the posters using their IMDb IDs for easy access.

 <figure class="centered-figure">
   <img src="assets/images/posters.png" alt="Poster sample" />